 The automotive industry is shifting gears driven by sustainability and technological advances.
 Our courses will prepare you for this exciting new world with our own hybrid and electric vehicles for you to work on, equipping you with the most up-to-date skills and training employers will be looking for.

 In years one and two, you will be given an introduction to the motor vehicle industry, where we will lay the foundations studying modules such as engine technology and repair, tyre fitting and balancing, air conditioning and so much more.
-You will study theory in a classroom, with modern rigs and resources, while practical lessons will be in our fully-equipped workshops, with a full MOT test lane and modern diagnostic equipment at our Lowestoft campus.
+You will study theory in the classroom, with modern rigs and resources and practical lessons will be held in our fully-equipped workshops, with a full MOT test lane and modern diagnostic equipment at our Lowestoft campus.

 You will also have access to the online learning platform, LJ Create, where you will develop your understanding to become a skilled technician.
 On completion, you will gain a Level 3 IMI Qualification, which is a prerequisite to gain the MOT Tester Qualification.